 Based on reported data, the following is known:

-- Cumulatively, for the past 20+ years across all jurisdictions, 9,122 eligible people have used a medical aid-in-dying prescription.
+- Cumulatively, for almost 30 years across all jurisdictions, 10,211 eligible people have used a prescription for medical aid in dying.

 - Less than 1% of the people who die in each jurisdiction use the law each year.11

-- Only 63% (or just under 2/3) of people with prescriptions ingest the medication and die.
-Up to 37% of people who go through the process and obtain the prescription may never take it.
-This group consists of people who die from their underlying illness, another cause of death or an unreported cause of death.
-In any case, they derive peace of mind simply from knowing they have the option if their suffering becomes too great.
+- Only 62% (just under two-thirds) of people with prescriptions ingest the medication and die.
+Up to 38% of people who go through the process and obtain the prescription may never take it.
+This group consists of people who die without using the medication, whether from illness, another cause of death, or an unreported reason.
+In any case, we hear from terminally ill people that they derive peace of mind simply from knowing they have the option if their suffering becomes too great.

-- The majority of terminally ill people who use medical aid in dying (88%) received hospice and/or palliative care services at the time of their deaths, according to annual reports for which hospice and palliative care data is available.
+- The majority of terminally ill people who utilize medical aid in dying (88%) are enrolled in hospice or palliative care services at the time of their deaths, according to annual reports for which hospice and palliative care data is available.

-- There is nearly equal use of medical aid in dying among men and women.
-There is no data on use of medical aid in dying by nonbinary or gender non-conforming people.
+- There is nearly equal utilization of medical aid in dying among men and women.
+There is no data yet on the utilization of medical aid in dying by nonbinary or gender non-conforming people.
+However, New Jersey included a category for nonbinary people in its 2023 report.

-- The rate at which Asian, Black, Hawaiian/Pacific Islander, Hispanic, Indigenous American/Alaskan Native, Latino/a/x (Hispanic) and multi-race people access and use prescriptions under medical aid-in-dying laws is consistently lower than with white populations.
+- The rate at which Asian, Black, Hawaiian, Pacific Islander, Indigenous American, Alaskan Native, Latino/a/x, Hispanic, and multi-race people access medical aid in dying is consistently lower than white populations across all years and jurisdictions.12

-- The most recent reports indicate medical aid-in-dying access is improving among people of color.
-In 2022, California, New Jersey and Washington, D.C., all reported more people of color accessing medical aid in dying.
-In 2023, Oregon reported more people of color accessing medical aid in dying.
+- Year after year, reports indicate that the utilization of medical aid in dying is increasing among people of color.
+In 2022, California, New Jersey, and Washington, D.C. all reported more people of color accessing medical aid in dying than prior years.
+In 2023, Oregon, California, and Colorado reported more people of color accessing medical aid in dying than in prior years.

-- Terminal cancer accounts for the vast majority of qualifying diagnoses, with neurodegenerative diseases such as ALS or Huntington’s disease following as the second-leading diagnosis.
+- Terminal cancer accounts for the vast majority of qualifying diagnoses (68.5%), with neurodegenerative diseases such as ALS or Huntington’s disease following as the second-leading diagnosis.
+In recent years, some jurisdictions have seen growing numbers of patients with cardiovascular diseases seeking medical aid in dying..

-- Over 75% of people who use medical aid in dying are able to die at home.
-According to various studies, that is the preference of most Americans.12
+- Over 77% of people who use medical aid in dying are able to die at home.
+According to various studies, that is the preference of most Americans..12

-- Differences in data collection and reporting among jurisdictions do not allow for thorough comparisons of medical aid-in-dying use across the United States.
+- Differences in data collection and reporting among jurisdictions do not allow for thorough comparisons of the use of medical aid in dying across the United States.

 2Washington Death with Dignity Data (2009-2022).
 Available from: https://www.doh.wa.gov/YouandYourFamily/IllnessandDisease/DeathwithDignityAct/DeathwithDignityData